ibm-cloud-docs/account/invoices.md

 3. Click **Email us** in the Invoice, payment section.
 4. Provide your {{site.data.keyword.IBM_notm}} customer number in your request to switch to paperless billing.
 Click **Save**.

-    If you don't know your customer number, contact {{site.data.keyword.Bluemix_notm}} Support by calling 1-866-325-0045 and selecting the third option, or contact the [eCustomer Care team](https://www-112.ibm.com/software/howtobuy/passportadvantage/homepage/ecarec){: external}.
+    If you don't know your customer number, contact {{site.data.keyword.cloud_notm}} Support by calling 1-866-325-0045 and selecting the third option, or contact the [eCustomer Care team](https://www-112.ibm.com/software/howtobuy/passportadvantage/homepage/ecarec){: external}.
     {: tip}

 5. To track the status your request, click **My Requests**.